Understanding Bicep Parameters Files

 1. One Parameter File Per Environment

-Create separate parameter files for each environment (dev, test, prod) with the same base name as your Bicep template:
+Create separate parameter files for each environment (dev, test, prod) with the same base name as the Bicep template:

 infrastructure/